How to Benchmark LLM Inference Performance: TTFT, ITL, and Throughput Metrics

 Llama-2 has a vocab size of $32000$, while a more recent model like Qwen/Qwen3-4B-Instruct-2507 has $151936$.
 While of these tokens go into multilingual tokens, some of them might be English tokens.

 This means that maybe two tokens foo and bar becomes foo bar in Qwen.
+They even have different tokens for \n\n\n and \n.

 In my own testing, setting input tokens to $8192$ against a Qwen endpoint while using the default llama tokenizer returns these values: